HOUSTON 501(c)(3) PROVIDING FREE SERVICE DOG TRAINING FOR VETERANS AND

 • Paul Buescher CPDT-KA, KPA CTP

-Peace-time, service-connected, disabled Navy veteran, Paul, has spent many long hours at the VA hospital in Houston over the years.
-He had the opportunity to speak with numerous veterans, saw a need and the opportunity to help.
-Give Us Paws was incorporated as a nonprofit organization to provide funding for Service Dog training and certification to improve the quality of life for disabled veterans and civilians.
-Paul holds certifications from the Certification Council for Professional Dog Trainers (CPDT-KA), has graduated from the Karen Pryor Academy Dog Trainer Professional program as a Certified Training Partner (KPA-CTP) and is a member of both the Association of Professional Dog Trainers (APDT) and International Association of Assistance Dog Professionals (IAADP).
-He also serves as the Vice President of Sea Services for the Houston Reserve Officers Association Chapter 33.
+Paul brings a wealth of expertise to this initiative.
+He holds certifications from the Certification Council for Professional Dog Trainers (CPDT-KA) and has graduated from the Karen Pryor Academy Dog Trainer Professional program as a Certified Training Partner (KPA-CTP).
+Additionally, Paul is a proud member of both the Association of Professional Dog Trainers (APDT) and the International Association of Assistance Dog Professionals (IAADP).
+Furthermore, he serves as the Vice President of Sea Services for the Houston Reserve Officers Association Chapter 33.

 • Michele Corbin

-• Laurie Gawelko, MS
+• Past Board Member - Laurie Gawelko, MS

 • Past Board Member - Theresa Tilotta